Israel & History

 Theodor Herzl pushed that conclusion into a political program.

 The World Zionist Organization's history page states that Herzl convened the first congress in Basel, Switzerland, in 1897 with roughly 200 delegates from 17 countries.
 That number matters less than the fact that the gathering brought together people who had previously worked in looser, more fragmented ways.
-Herzl did not just want sympathy for Jewish national revival.
+Herzl wanted more than sympathy for Jewish national revival.
 He wanted a representative body that could act.

 Basel was a compromise location, not the original plan